Notes on migrating a Bluesky account

 #atprotoz Q3shgqQdc1Rr2A3dTJTAPF2Mu2Qe6BhSCyPFC4Uk5WNPkUsr

-• ID - points to the DID for my account.
-This ID fixed and must never change, all content (and follower) point to this ID
+• ID - Points to the DID for my account.
+This ID is fixed and must never change; all content (and followers) point to this ID

-• The DID is points to a DID document that can get retrieved via web.plc.directory
+• The DID points to a DID document that can be retrieved via web.plc.directory

-• The DID document contains information where the account is hosted and which keys are valid, more about that later
+• The DID document contains information about where the account is hosted and which keys are valid (more about that later)

-• Identities - is the first entry from the alsoKnownAs field of the DID document
+• Identities - The first entry from the alsoKnownAs field of the DID document

-• Services - points to the PDS instance which hosts the account
+• Services - Points to the PDS instance that hosts the account

-• invalid records might get ignored/discarded by the network
+• Invalid records might be ignored/discarded by the network

-Next step is installing the goat command line tool.
+The next step is installing the goat command-line tool.
 This requires a working Go environment.
-On my macOS laptop I used these steps:
+On my macOS laptop, I used these steps:

 Assuming Homebrew is installed, this installs the Go compiler/environment: